 This support benefits mainly the people of Ukraine, but also Europe and Germany, because Ukraine is defending our world order and security in Europe.
 A strengthened Ukraine can welcome returnees home and become a driving force for economic development and a strong trading partner.

-In its work in Ukraine, the BMZ is able to build on long-standing partnerships that started over 30 years ago and on the knowledge that has grown through these partnerships.
+The BMZ can rely on experience and partnerships from about 20 years of development cooperation with Ukraine.
 Working structures are well-established and efficient, so that cooperation has been working in times of war, too.

-Since the beginning of Russia's invasion of Ukraine in February 2022, the BMZ has made available some 1.7 billion euros to support Ukraine.
-The projects financed with this money are being implemented mainly through GIZ and KfW Development Bank, and together with the European Union, the United Nations, the World Bank, and aid organisations (as at October 2024).
+Since the beginning of Russia's war of aggression against Ukraine in February 2022, the BMZ has made available some 1.69 billion euros to support Ukraine (as at November 2024).
+The projects funded from this support are being implemented mainly through GIZ and KfW Development Bank, and together with the European Union, the United Nations, and the World Bank.
+Municipal partnerships and aid agencies' programmes also play an important role.

 What are we doing?